 Tracxn is a global private market intelligence platform designed to help investors and strategic teams discover, track, and analyze startups and private companies across sectors and geographies.
 The platform combines machine-assisted data collection with human curation to surface deal opportunities, market trends, and competitive landscapes for private market investing and corporate innovation efforts.

 For corporate venture capital and innovation teams, Tracxn is often used as a primary source for deal sourcing, sector landscaping, and private company profiling — particularly when evaluating emerging technology markets or identifying strategic adjacencies.
 Unlike platforms that are optimized for public markets or purely financial modeling, Tracxn is built around private market discovery and early signal intelligence.
-The platform lacks some key qualitative content sets such as broker reports, expert calls, public company documents — which means a supplementary tool is necessary for holistic research or diligence workflows.
+The platform lacks key qualitative content sets such as broker reports, expert calls, public company documents, which means that CVC teams will need a supplementary tool once a target moves from sourcing into active diligence.

 Tracxn’s key features include: